djalbat/reaction-with-style/README.md

 ### Extending components with style

 Primitive components can be extended easily.
-For example, the `Link` component above can be extended thus:
+For example, the `Link` component above can be extended as follows:

 ```js
 const HeaderLink = withStyle(Link)`